DuurenbayarUlz/ratemyproject/README.md

    <li>git push -u origin head</li>
 </ul>

-2. Push the changes to the repo
+2. Push the changes to the repo.
 3. Create a pull request using Github dashboard